oklipilin/FileSort/README.md

 If file is bigger than 1GB:

-<pre>Read file line by line and split it to two-level folders structore.
+<pre>Read file line by line and split it to two-level folders structure.
 It will be done in the same way, the only difference is that we will use second char to create nested folder.
 </pre>